mark-wiemer-org/ahkpp/README.md

 ## Before all

-Parser is using regex, so it is not perfect, please understand this.
+Parser is using regex, so it is extremely limited, please understand this.

 ## Coffee